nathanagood/bicycle-decisioning-microservice/README.md

 in it configured in Maven.
 One of the easiest ways to do that is the `settings.xml` file, which is documented in greater detail [here](https://maven.apache.org/settings.html).

-## Running in OpenLiberty
+## Running in Open Liberty

-To run this project in OpenLiberty locally, use the commands `./mvnw liberty:dev` to start OpenLiberty in dev mode or use `./mvnw liberty:start` to start it in the background.
+To run this project in Open Liberty locally, use the commands `./mvnw liberty:dev` to start Open Liberty in dev mode or use `./mvnw liberty:start` to start it in the background.
 See "[Starting and stopping Open Liberty in the background](https://openliberty.io/guides/getting-started.html#starting-and-stopping-open-liberty-in-the-background)" for more details.

 ## Running in a container